Tensor Program Optimization with Probabilistic Programs: Composable Search Space Parameterization

 To improve the usability and make \MetaSchedule{} more practical, we introduce \textit{transformation module}.
 Just like the convolutional module with \texttt{Conv2D}, \texttt{BiasAdd} and \texttt{ReLU} in ResNet, a transformation module in \MetaSchedule{} is defined as either atomic stochastic transformation, or composition of program analysis, sampling as well as smaller transformations.
 Each transformation module can have a meaningful name so that it can be easily adopted by many workloads to hierarchically construct a search space.

 \autoref{fig:transformation-module} shows hierarchical composition of transformation modules.
-Specifically, \texttt{Multi-Level-Tiling} interleaves program analysis on loops and the stochastic tiling of the loop structure and organizes the original tensor program into a 5-level tiling structure in this example.
+Specifically, \texttt{Multi-Level-Tiling} interleaves program analysis on loops and the stochastic tiling of the loop structure and organizes the original tensor program into a 5-level tiling structure.
+Notably, the transformation module is generic to tensor programs and thus could be applied to a variety of operators, including \texttt{conv1d}, \texttt{conv3d}, \texttt{matmul}, etc.

 \autoref{fig:e2e-compose} depicts an example of composing a search space with transformation modules.
 In this simple example, we select a set of transformation modules, which are implemented in advance by practitioners with prior domain knowledge, and apply them to every available location in the tensor program to form a search space.
 Consequently, the formed search space covers common optimizations on diverse hardware.